keu/docs/guides/airflow-sql.md

 Note that while this example is specific to Snowflake, the concepts apply to any database you might be using.
 If a transfer operator doesn't exist for your specific source and destination tools, you can always write your own (and maybe contribute it back to the Airflow project)!

-## Example 4: Using pandas
+## Example 4: Use pandas

 While Astronomer recommends using SQL-related operators and keeping any data transformations in SQL, for some use cases this doesn't work.
 For instance, pivoting data into a new format for a report can be difficult to complete with SQL alone.
-In this next example, you'll make use of Python libraries to integrate your SQL into a Python function.
+In this next example, you'll make use of Python libraries to integrate your SQL operator into a Python function.

 The following DAG pivots a table of data in Snowflake into a wide format for a report using Python: